 The Daily Mile

 Our class take part in ‘The Daily Mile’ challenge.
 We go out for 15 minutes each day to walk, jog or run in order to build up our fitness.
-Primary 3A set themselves a challenge to walk the distance from Edinburgh to Paris (543 miles as the crow flies).
-We celebrated our ‘arrival’ in the French capital recently with some grape juice, croissants and had our French passport stamped.
+Primary 3A set themselves a challenge to walk the distance from Edinburgh to Paris.
+We celebrated our ‘arrival’ in the French capital with some grape juice, croissants and had our French passport stamped.
 We then set off for Berlin and arrived shortly before Christmas – just in time for some German biscuits.
 Next stop – Switzerland!

 We get really hot and thirsty after ‘The Daily Mile’ so please provide your child with a bottle of water for in school.

 Now that the children are in P3 we will be starting to dismiss them as a class at the end of the day.
 It is then up to them to find the adult who is collecting them.
 If your child can’t find their adult they should come back in to school and report back to their teacher / school office.

 Home learning will include weekly reading, a choice of spelling activities along with a termly home learning wall with activities from across the curriculum.
 Termly homework is the same as last term, with 4 activities to be completed by the 21st March.

 Please ensure your child brings their reading book into school every day.
 Please also sign your child’s reading record once they have completed any set reading.

 P.E. is on Thursdays.
 Your child should bring suitable clothing (shorts, t-shirt and gym shoes) which should be labelled with their name.

 If you have any questions or concerns about your child then please feel free to speak to us, wherever possible, at the end of the day.